Gestalt psychology: Theoretical framework and methodology

 The Gestalt psychologists practiced a set of theoretical and methodological principles that attempted to redefine the approach to psychological research.
 This is in contrast to investigations developed at the beginning of the 20th century, based on traditional scientific methodology, which divided the object of study into a set of elements that could be analyzed separately with the objective of reducing the complexity of this object.

-The theoretical principles are the following: